MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-A-Animal-Welfare/part-3-Standards/subpart-E-Specifications-Humane-Handling-Care-Treatment-Transportation-Marine-Mammals/subjectgroup-ECFR874c710c094573b-Animal-Health-Husbandry-Standards/section-3.111.md

 (ii) A statistical summary of the number of human participants per month in the SWTD program; and

-(6) A description of any changes made in the SWTD program, which shall be submitted to APHIS 13 on a semi-annual basis.
+(6) A description of any changes made in the SWTD program, which shall be submitted to APHIS13 on a semi-annual basis.

 13 See footnote 11 in § 3.111(e)(8).

-(7) All incidents resulting in injury to either cetaceans or humans participating in an interactive session, which shall be reported to APHIS within 24 hours of the incident.
-14 Within 7 days of any such incident, a written report shall be submitted to the Administrator.
-15 The report shall provide a detailed description of the incident and shall establish a plan of action for the prevention of further occurrences.
+(7) All incidents resulting in injury to either cetaceans or humans participating in an interactive session, which shall be reported to APHIS within 24 hours of the incident.14 Within 7 days of any such incident, a written report shall be submitted to the Administrator.15 The report shall provide a detailed description of the incident and shall establish a plan of action for the prevention of further occurrences.

 14 Telephone numbers for APHIS, Animal Care, regional offices can be found in local telephone books.